opensearch-project/project-website/_posts/2021-07-08-how-to-upgrade-from-opendistro-to-opensearch.markdown

 ---
 layout: post
-title:  How To: Upgrade from Open Distro to OpenSearch
+title: "How To: Upgrade from Open Distro to OpenSearch"
 authors:
   - vemsarat
   - andhopp